 It’s a common problem.
 We’ve all probably found a lump in our armpit at some point and it shouldn’t cause you a disproportionate amount of alarm.
-Here, we’ll explain what steps you should take the moment you find the next one.
+Here, we’ll explain what steps you should take the moment you find a lump.

 What could cause a lump in the armpit to form?

 Eighty percent of cases are normal and shouldn’t cause any problems.
-The first thing you should do when you find one of these lumps is not to be frightened because it’s probably due to some type of furunculosis.
+The first thing you should do when you find a lump is not be frightened because it’s probably due to a type of furunculosis.
 And what exactly is furunculosis, you might ask?
-Here are some basic guidelines to understand this concept:
+Here are some basic guidelines to understand this:

 The most common cause of underarm lumps: furunculosis